 It is made up of the following 7 areas:

 - the Foundation Phase

 - careers and the world of work

 - religious education.

 The school curriculum is learner focussed, places an emphasis on skills development and ensures that it is appropriate for the specific needs of Wales.

-A series of guidance documents have been developed to support the implementation of the school curriculum.
+Guidance documents have been developed to support the implementation of the school curriculum.
 These documents, along with related key information, approaches and research can now be found on Learning Wales (external link).